finnito/Science/content/12phy/as91173/8-motors-and-inductors.md

 ## Lenz's Law

 - __The induced current (and magnetic force) always opposes the change/action producing it__
-- In our previous tauria the induced current causes a force which opposes the externally applied force
+- In our previous tauria/example the induced current causes a force which opposes the externally applied force
 - This law is a result of __the conservation of energy__.
 Work must be done to generate electrical energy.

 ---